 A developmental pediatrician, also known as a developmental behavioral pediatrician, is a physician who specializes in a child’s overall development from birth to adolescence.
 A developmental pediatrician, like any other doctor, attends medical school and receives training and certification in a variety of behavioral issues.
-Children with congenital and acquired behavioral issues, as well as those with social and motor skill delays, are evaluated, diagnosed, and treated doctors in this specialty.
+Children with congenital and acquired behavioral issues, as well as those with social and motor skill delays, are evaluated, diagnosed, and treated by doctors in this specialty.
 They provide treatment in a variety of settings and frequently assist with the patient’s specific issues as well as the family dynamics of the child.

 A doctor who chooses to specialize in developmental pediatrics typically completes four years of medical school and a three-year residency, just like the majority of doctors.
 Following residency, a doctor may take additional courses in childhood development and behavior, as well as participate in a pediatric internship or fellowship.
 Many countries offer board certification in developmental pediatrics; doctors who want to specialize in this field must typically pass an exam and then take periodic tests to keep their certification.

 A developmental pediatrician is concerned with all of the issues that can cause a child’s physical development to be delayed, such as sleep or eating disorders, motor skill delays, and speech delays.
-Attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), learning disorders, and autism spectrum disorder are all treated developmental pediatricians (ASD).
-Many of the issues that children with Tourette’s syndrome, Down syndrome, and cerebral palsy face are addressed these doctors.
+Attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), learning disorders, and autism spectrum disorder are all treated by developmental pediatricians (ASD).
+Many of the issues that children with Tourette’s syndrome, Down syndrome, and cerebral palsy face are addressed by these doctors.

 A developmental pediatrician is frequently employed in hospitals, rehabilitation centers, and even schools.
 Many major hospitals, particularly research and children’s hospitals, have a developmental pediatrics department.
 A developmental pediatrician can work in a private practice, a hospital, or a community outreach program.
 A developmental pediatrician usually provides general pediatric care to patients in addition to evaluating, diagnosing, and treating behavioral issues.